GinoMan/KeySentryJS/README.md

 obj.enableLogging()
 ```

-Description: Will cause events from objects of the subclass to be logged to the console.
+Description: Enables logging on the object.
+When any events or method calls are made, the object will emit a message to `console.log()`.

 ------------------